PurnimaPathak44/Project-1/README.md

 ## Data Collection and Cleanup
 Utilizing Kaggle datasets and The Open Movie Database API (OMDb API) the main dataset was created.

+# Kaggle:
+The main dataset that we used via Kaggle was 1287 movie data from TMDB(The Movie Database) from the year 1961 - 2015.
+Columns included the Movie ID, Budget, Revenue, Profit, Title, Cast, Directors, Popularity, Keywords, Runtime, Genres, Production Company, and Release Date

+# OMDb API:
+Used Movie IDs in Kaggle Data to create requests.
+Supplemented Kaggle Data with the Writer, Awards, Ratings, Metascore, Imdb Rating, and Imdb Votes for each movie

 ## Findings